georgiy-pruss/AdventOfCode2017/README.md

 Meanwhile, other warts of Nim discovered:

 * No % and // ops, only mod and div.
 Aha, there's %%.
 Where then //?
-Where?
+[Aha, rationals.
+Can redefine as div]
 * Other ops... we'll see.
 Documentation on expressions is absent.
 * Parameters are const.
 WTF!
 I have to create a mutual copy not only for complex data, but even for ints!
 * discard is disgusting.
 Why not skip?
 * incl for sets must be add.
 * No 'loop', again stupid 'while true'.
 GSD not True.
+[Can define with template]
 * Not sure about @[] vs [] yet.